RunTogether supporting mental health

 #RunAndTalk and Mental Health Champions

-Our #RunAndTalk programme has been created with the aim of improving mental health through running in England.
+Our #RunAndTalk programme aims to improve mental health through running in England.
 Supported by Mind, the mental health charity, we want to:

 As part of the #RunAndTalk programme we aim to establish a network of volunteer Mental Health Champions and Ambassadors to: